tf-govstack/mosip-opencrvs/README.md

-# mosip-opencrvs
-MOSIP OpenCRVS integration components
+# MOSIP OpenCRVS Integration

+## Overview
+This repo contains components that connect OpenCRVS to MOSIP.

+## License
+This project is licensed under the terms of [Mozilla Public License 2.0](LICENSE).